-Letter of Understanding, dated as of December 12, 2024
+Purchase and Sale Agreement, License for Entry, and Bill of Sale, dated as of December 27, 2024

 On December 12, 2024, the Company and Shell Retail and Convenience Operations LLC d/b/a Shell TapUp and d/b/a Instafuel, a Delaware limited liability company ("Shell"), entered into a Letter of Understanding (the "LOU") in respect of the purchase and sale of seventy-eight (78) trucks and certain above ground tanks for a total purchase price of \$5,345,077 plus applicable taxes.
-The LOU provides for the Company to pay Shell a seven percent (7%) non-refundable down payment by December 16, 2024, with the remaining balance due by December 26, 2024.
-The Company paid this down payment on December 16, 2024.
-The LOU provides the Company with an option of removing up to eight (8) trucks from the schedule of transferred assets, based on the results of its inspections of the trucks, with the final
+The LOU provided the Company with an option of removing up to eight (8) trucks from the schedule of transferred assets, based on the results of its inspections of the trucks, with the final purchase price being updated accordingly.